anderson-optimization/firebase-lib/docs/03-instantiating-resources.md

 `firebase-lib` exports `resourceCollections` object and `resourcesApisFactory()` method.
-The factory takes configuration information and builds and assigns database methods for each resource in the definitions file.
+The factory takes configuration information and builds and assigns database and general methods for each resource in the definitions file.
 This collection of resources is placed within `resourceCollections` under a developer specified name.
 This way, after the resources are generated, they can be accessed anywhere in the application simply by including and referencing an appropriate part of `resourceCollections`.

 ---